unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 Asynchronous operations (like callbacks, promises, or async/await) exist but will be covered later

 Invocation
 Invocation refers to "running" or "calling" a function In JavaScript, functions are invoked by using parentheses `()`

+Variable Environment
+The variable environment refers to the place where variables are stored in memory It defines how variables relate to each other within different scopes and contexts